jpeterson2058/Blockchain-Training/README.md

 ### Creating a Blockchain Block with a Python Data Class

 A class offers a way to define a custom data structure in Python.
 We can use a class to store multiple variables, known as attributes when they exist in a class.
 Python has a special type of class, called a data class, that we can use to define and store data.

+The following is the output from our dataClass.py file:

+Block(data='My First Block', creator_id=42, timestamp='23:48:30')